zemownkee/landing-page/README.md

 # landing-page
-TOP Project for scratch build landing page utilizing flexbox
+TOP Flexbox Project for landing page built from scratch with HTML and CSS